uber-archive/vis-academy/src/docs/building-a-geospatial-app/3-hexagon-overlay.md

 With this, your `deckgl-overlay.js` should be ready to render a functional `HexagonLayer`.

-Here's a link to the [complete code of this step](https://github.com/uber-common/vis-academy/tree/master/src/demos/building-a-geospatial-app/hexagon-overlay)
+Here's a link to the [complete code for this step](https://github.com/uber-common/vis-academy/tree/master/src/demos/building-a-geospatial-app/hexagon-overlay)

 <ul class="insert takeaways">
   <li>The HexagonLayer can display aggregated, 3D hexagons</li>